Victor Scheinman: Stanford arm

-After completing his engineer's degree, Scheinman went to work for RacChem, designing automatic machines that would use RacChem's shrink plastic products.
+After completing his engineer's degree, Scheinman went to work for Raychem, designing automatic machines that would use Raychem's shrink plastic products.
 After about a year, Stanford asked him to come back as an employee of the AI lab and build the robot he had designed.
 He completed the first arm, the Gold arm, and was asked to build a second, the Blue arm, to allow experiments in arm coordination with vision.
 Other organizations wanted the arm, including SRI and Boston University, so Scheinman built kits for them that could be completed by a commercial machine shop.

 MIT arm

 Around 1972, Scheinman was asked by MIT's Marvin Minsky to design a more compact arm.
 Minsky had funding from DARPA for a new robot and had visions of using it for remotely supervised surgery.
 Scheinman spent the summer at the MIT AI lab, designing a new arm that became the MIT Arm, completing the design back at Stanford.
-Like the Stanford arm, the new arm featured a wrist with all axes intersecting, allowing a closed form arm solution, but now all the axes were revolute, unlike the Stanford arm which had a prismatic joint.
+Like the Stanford arm, the new arm featured a wrist with all axes intersecting, allowing a closed-form arm solution, but now all the axes were revolute, unlike the Stanford arm which had a prismatic joint.
 The arm had a shell structure made of sheet metal, instead of beams, that contained all the wiring.
-It also used specially designed gear trains, in part to minimize backlash, and custom electric motors, rather than only off the shelf components.
+It also used specially designed gear trains, in part to minimize backlash, and custom electric motors, rather than only off-the-shelf components.

-In 1973, Scheinman started Vicarm Inc. to manufacture his robot arms, hiring Brian Carlisle and Bruce Shimano, who later helped found Adept Robotics.
+In 1973, Scheinman started Vicarm Inc. to manufacture his robot arms, hiring Brian Carlisle and Bruce Shimano, who later helped found Adept Technology.
 Vicarm got orders for copies of the Stanford arm and MIT arm from various research organizations, including universities, General Motors, the National Bureau of Standards, AT&T, and the Naval Research Laboratory.
 The company soon offered a controller for the robots, using a Digital Equipment Corporation LSI-11, with 6502 microprocessors controlling the servos for each joint, including the end effector.
 They also developed a language, VAL, for controlling the robot.

 PUMA and Unimation

 While studying at Stanford, Scheinman was awarded a fellowship sponsored by George Devol, the inventor of the Unimate, the first industrial robot.
-Scheinman traveled with Devol and Joe Engelberger to Unimation and several of its customers, observing robot applications, including loading and unloading machines, handling material and early attempts to do spot welding.
+Scheinman traveled with Devol and Joe Engelberger to Unimation and several of its customers, observing robot applications, including loading and unloading machines, handling material, and early attempts to do spot welding.
 These early robots were hydraulic and programmed by teaching the robot a series of individual points that the robot would repeat each cycle.
-Some path control could be achieve by defining many intermediated points, but true path following was not possible.
+Some path control could be achieved by defining many intermediated points, but true path following was not possible.